jmacdonald/triage_website/source/docs/index.html.md

 Provided the configuration provided in `config/database.yml` is correct, the database will be setup and ready to go.

+#### LDAP

+If you're planning on integrating Triage with an LDAP server for authentication, you'll need to configure that as well.
+To enable LDAP support, you'll need to set the `ldap_enabled` flag in `config/triage.yml`:

+    defaults: &defaults
+      ldap_enabled: true

+Once that's complete, you'll need to setup `config/ldap.yml` with information relating to your LDAP server.
+You only need to modify the `production` section, unless you plan on contributing to Triage.
+Leave the `ssl` value as-is, but make sure to fill out the rest.
+If you're not sure what values to use, talk to your LDAP server administrator.

 ### Production Deployment

 #### Running a Development Version